willemmulder/Diont-for-Cordova/README.md

 * operates smoothly with [Diont for Nodejs](https://github.com/willemmulder/Diont)

 ## Thanks
-Thanks to Gramakri for his [Cordova Datagram plugin](https://github.com/gramakri/cordova-plugin-datagram) that served as the inspiration for this plugin.
+Thanks to Gramakri for his [Cordova Datagram plugin](https://github.com/gramakri/cordova-plugin-datagram) that served as the inspiration for the UDP parts of this plugin.

 ## Get started
 ```javascript